eqroger/parametric-cross-validation/README.md

 # parametric-cross-validation
-Working files for parametric cross validation for g-formula
+Working files for cross validation of g-formula